heatht13/equity-options-trading-bot/README.md

 * ### Market Data Feed

+  * For first iteration, MD will exist within Signal Generator
   * Need api keys from webull to build out
   * Simple Client Session websocket will do
   * Stream data to Book and Signal Generator